Monokini: Origins

-Monokini as a statement
+Fashion statement

 Gernreich did not originally intend to produce the swimsuit commercially.
 It had more meaning to Gernreich as an idea than as a reality.
 Gernreich had Moffitt model the suit in person for Diana Vreeland of Vogue, who asked him why he conceived of the design.
 Gernreich told her he felt it was time for "freedom-in fashion as well as every other facet of life," but that the swimsuit was just a statement.
-He said, “[Women] drop their bikini tops already,” he said, “so it seemed like the natural next step.”
+He said, "[Women] drop their bikini tops already," he said, "so it seemed like the natural next step."
 She told him, "If there's a picture of it, it's an actuality.
 You must make it."
 Gernreich said in television interview, "It may well be a bit much now.
 But, just wait.
 In a couple of years topless bikinis will be a reality and regarded as perfectly natural."

 Gernreich purposefully used his designs to advance his socio-political views.
-He wanted to reduce the stigma of a naked body, to “cure our society of its sex hang up,” as he put it.
+He wanted to reduce the stigma of a naked body, to "cure our society of its sex hang up," as he put it.
 Gernreich stated, "To me, the only respect you can give to a woman is to make her a human being.
 A totally emancipated woman who is totally free."

 Gernreich said, "Baring the breasts seemed logical in a period of freer attitudes, freer minds, the emancipation of women."
 Gernreich told Time magazine in 1969, the monokini "is a natural development growing out of all the loosening up, the re-evaluation of values that's going on.
 There is now an honesty hangup, and part of this is not hiding the body—it stands for freedom."

 In January 1965, he told Gloria Steinem in an interview that despite the criticism he'd do it again.